onoratod/hyde/README.md

 # personal-website

 Use `bundle exec jekyll serve --livereada` to build website from directory in terminal.
+Testing.